trevorregister/regional-burn-volunteering/README.md

 * controller -> use-case -> repo object destructuring to be consistent across the app.
 Look at AddLead use case as example.
 * update use-cases to patch only text fields (name, description, etc)
 * remove shift conflict from preventing signup. move function to individual route?
+* non-leadership account signup. borked due to leadershipKey issues, fixed via duct-tape with a recent commit.

 ### Web